 If you want to get pregnant, you are pregnant or you gave birth in the last year.
-And you’re worried about your mental health and you want help.

 You may feel fearful, panicky, unsettled and overwhelmed.
 Tearful and distressed one minute and then annoyed and distracted the next.
 Maybe you feel imperfect in a world of seemingly ‘perfect’ mums.
 That’s all a frightening way to feel.